MSc Dietetics (Pre-registration)

 - Study mode:

-- Currently seeking approval from HCPC and the British Dietetic Association.
+- Health and Care professional Council (HCPC) approved.
+Currently seeking approval from the British Dietetic Association.

 What you will learn on the course

 This course aims to develop your understanding of the human body and the effect food has upon us in health and disease.

 Units on the course cover food science, food safety, patient assessment, clinical reasoning, acute and chronic disease, meal planning, nutritional assessment, public health, physiology, team working, research methods and application of research to practice.

 This intensive course is taught through a combination of theory, skills development and placement.
 Learn through a mix of clinical skills classes, problem-based seminars and placement whilst developing research knowledge and the principals of evidence-based practice.
 You will also have access to a variety of online materials and literature through our dedicated learning services